lollcat/se3-augmented-coupling-flows/README.md

 ## TODO
+Download test sets from equivariant flows data and benchmark against their models.

  - Get proper metrics on dw4 problem
  - Clean
  - For NICE flow we will need some scaling transforms.
 This could be done with a scaling layer applied to the base distribution.